None of the recommendations that come from this process is "Greg's" personal views. This process is a comprehensive "Customer Listening Device".

 How can all these changes be applied so they work effectively?

-And because Greg Randall has authored 5 books on eCommerce/Digital best practice, his knowledge in how all recommended changes must be set up and structured is comprehensive.
+And because Greg Randall has authored 5 books on eCommerce/Digital best practices, his knowledge in how all recommended changes must be set up and structured is comprehensive.